mynl/aggregate/doc/5_technical_guides/5_x_distortions.rst

 consistent with a general equilibrium.

-The layer density is distinct from models that vary the volume of each line in a homogeneous portfolio model.
+The layer density is distinct from models that vary the volume of each unit in a homogeneous portfolio model.
 Our portfolio is static.
 By varying assets we are implicitly varying the quality of insurance.

 The Equal Priority Default Rule